-Prerequisites: BIOL 211/211L and CHEM 103/103L or 121/121L, each with a grade of C- or higher; or EVST 220 with a grade of C or higher.
+Prerequisites: BIOL 211/211L with a grade of C or higher and CHEM 103/103L or 121/121L, each with a grade of Cor higher; or EVST 220 with a grade of C or higher.
 BIOL 212 is managed and taught by the OENB Department.
 Principles of Biology II is the second course in the three course sequence for students seeking a degree in biology.
 This course introduces evolutionary and ecological topics as well as provides an overview to the diversity of life.

-BIOL 212L Principles of Biology II Laboratory (1-0-4)
+BIOL 212L Principles of Biology II Laboratory (1-0-4) Pre or corequisite: BIOL 212.